 This process occurs in cats, horses, wolves, otters, etc. but the best environment has always been the canine.
 The larvae now grow while beginning to travel through the dog to reach their favorite area, the heart's right ventricle.
 The worms at this point become sexually capable and will begin to bear new microfilaria (pre-larvae) babies for some other mosquito to someday ingest and give to another dog.
 Note however that actual heartworm symptoms in dogs do not surface in most cases for well over a year.
 This is the exact step-by-step method that gets a dog infected with heartworms.

 The neat question is: Which was the first dog...ever, with heartworms (or babies in him) for that first mosquito to ingest for the first time ever, and how did the infection get into that first dog to begin with then?
 Hmmm.
 Confusing heh?

 next page; Heartworm in dogs Report Page pa njjjn p

 NOTE: The information on this page or following pages are not meant to diagnose or prescribe for you.
-The decision to use, or not to use, any information on this page or the following pages is the sole responsibility of the reader.
+The decision to use, or not to use, any information on this or any other pages site-wide is the sole responsibility of the reader.
 Consult a qualified health care practitioner before taking any substance for medicinal purposes.